holochain/scaffolding/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -p, --package-manager <package-manager>    The package manager to use for the hc-scaffold commands.
-Can be one of the following: "bun", "npm", "pnpm", or "yarn".
-When a lockfile is detected, the respective package manager will be used as the default value; otherwise, npm will be set as the default [default: npm] -t, --template <template>                  The template to use for the hc-scaffold commands Can either be an option from the built-in templates: "vanilla", "vue", "lit", "svelte", "react", "headless" Or a path to a custom template
+    -t, --template <template>    The template to use for the hc-scaffold commands Can either be an option from the built-in templates: "vanilla", "vue", "lit", "svelte", "react", "headless" Or a path to a custom template

 SUBCOMMANDS:
     collection    Scaffold a collection of entries in an existing zome